LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 ## What is a computer?

 At a basic level, a *computer* is a list of *information stored in memory*, combined with some *operations* that can be performed on the information in memory.
-At any time, a computer has a state that is defined by the set of values at each of the locations in memory.
+The *state* of a computer is defined by the set of values at each of the locations in memory at a particular point in time.

 ## What is a program?